iriskxyz/LuaU_Wrapper/ReadMe.md

 **This LuaU sandbox allows you to run code just like in the Roblox Engine**

+Join discord.gg/dioxide for help/support and to see recent changes.

 *Author: @iriskxyz/sourcefundings*
+*Collaborators: @sparklingspacess*

 **Recent Changes**
 - Added support for external modules using require
 - Added support for HttpService
+- Added support for RunService
 - Added support for Player service (If game.Players.Player is ever called it will create a fake player)
 - Added DataModel Support